itsprakhar/Downstream-Dinov2/README.md

    conda activate dinov2
    ```

-## Usage
+## Calssification Usage

 Prepare your dataset and place it in the `data/train` directory.
 The data should be structured such that each class has its own subdirectory containing the respective images.
 Run the training script with:

 ```
-python train.py
+python train_classifier.py
 ```

-Note: This will use the smallest DinoV2 model to use any other, you can change this part in the train.py code
+Note: This will use the smallest DinoV2 model to use any other, you can change this part in the train_classifier.py code

 ```
 model = Classifier(num_classes) # this will load the small model